brockai/Oauth2/README.md

 - Check that the token hasn't expired (tokens are session-based)

 **API Key Issues:**
-- For endpoints requiring `x-api-key` header, use the environment API keys from the bottom section of API Keys page
+- For endpoints requiring `x-api-key` header, generate an API key from the API Keys page
 - These are different from Bearer tokens and are used for specific operations

 ## Contributing